Month: March 2013

 • my power supply also requires a minimum load

-• the PWROK signal works as expected
+• the PWR_OK signal works as expected

-• no PWROK without load
+• no PWR_OK without load

 • PWR_OK turns off again if load is removed later on